Krigo-Liu/coop_notes/AI/DeepReinforcementLearning/Notes on Deep Reinforcement Learning.md

 - **Advantages of Sample Model**: Computationally cheaper for large state spaces.
 - **Weaknesses of Distribution Model**: High memory and computation requirements for complex environments.
-## Planning & Learning: Introduction&Sampling&Decision-time Planning
+## Planning & Learning: Introduction & Sampling & Decision-time Planning
 ## 9.2 Planning
 - **Definition**: Planning is the process of using a model to derive a policy.
 - **Types**: